 1 point (category 1b)

-Price includes VAT, teas and lunches, software, course material and data and a certificate of attendance.
+Price includes VAT, software, course material and data and a certificate of attendance.